rad-mit/drone-concepts-exploration/README.md

 Generally a Pixhawk controller is mounted with two or more different IMU sensors, of different brands.

 ![alt text](px_imu.png)

-Spec of the Holybro Pixhawk 4
+From the spec of CUAV Pixhawk V6X (https://docs.px4.io/main/en/flight_controller/cuav_pixhawk_v6x.html)

 This is done for some of the followng reasons:
 * Better Reliability: Sensors with similar functions but different build will give varied errors.
 Fusing data from such sensors can improve the reliablity of the final output obtained.
 * Safety and Backup: In case one of the sensors fails during flight, data from the other sensor can be used as a backup.
 * Power Consumption: If one of the sensors is a high-precision sensor, it may consume more power.
 So it can be switched on when required and switched off during low power.
-* Error Accumultion: Due to vibrations of the drone, data from sensors like accelerometers is affected and integration leads to buildup of error (or dc offset).
+* Error Accumulation: Due to vibrations of the drone, data from sensors like accelerometers is affected and integration leads to buildup of error (or dc offset).
 It is helpful to use mutilple sensors in such cases and different sampling frequency in each.

 Data from the multiple IMUs is fused using EKF in Pixhawk flight controllers and used to estimate its position.